newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/cigarette-license.md

   You need a cigarette license to do either of the following in New Jersey:

-  * sell or manufacture tobacco products
+  * sell or manufacture cigarettes

-  * have a vending machine with tobacco products
+  * have a vending machine with cigarettes

   If you sell container e-liquid and plan to have more than 50% of your retail sales come from electronic smoking devices, related accessories, and/or liquid nicotine, you must [apply for a Vapor Business License with the NJ Division of Taxation](https://www.nj.gov/treasury/taxation/pdf/other_forms/tobacco/vb-r.pdf).